 Have you ever had Beef Pot Pie Soup?
 Me neither – until now!

 I got thinking about St. Patrick’s day recipes and how much I love a good Cottage Beef Pot Pie.
-And I thought, wait… why not turn it into soup!??
+And I thought, wait… why not turn it into a soup!??

 Brilliant – right!??
 I mean, we’ve all had Chicken Pot Pie Soup – why not try a version with beef?
 So here we are today, talking about my latest hearty and rich soup creation with ground beef and red potatoes.
 Annnd carnivores all over are rejoicing!
 I can hear you!!